PanderMusubi/geoipblock/README.md

     iptables -A OUTPUT -m geoip --dst-cc XX,YY -j DROP ip6tables -A OUTPUT -m geoip --dst-cc XX,YY -j DROP

+Up to and including version 3.23, the maximum number of countries to block is fifteen.
+The maximum number of countries since version 3.25 is 31.
 All rules can be listed with

     sudo iptables -L --line-numbers
     sudo ip6tables -L --line-numbers